 This report helps you detect virtual machines that have less allocated vRAM or vCPU resources than they require.
 The report analyzes historical performance and configured resource allocation to provide recommendations for an optimized VM configuration and allocation of resources.

-Click a VM name in the details table to drill down to VM performance charts that show how CPU and memory usage has been changing during the reporting period.
+Click a VM name in the Virtual Machine column to drill down to VM performance charts that show how CPU and memory usage has been changing within the reporting period.

 This report provides practical recommendations for restoring performance of VMs that have less resources than they need.
 You may consider adding the specified amount of resources for the VM, relocating the VM to a more powerful host, or committing increased resources to a resource pool shared by the undersized VM.